 Playing an instrument is a complex sensory experience involving Sight, Sound and Touch, and here are my thoughts regarding each of these dimensions for this mandolin.

-I've always considered the excecution of the scroll, with its flowing curves in three dimensions and tight spaces in which to work to be the element that really demonstrates the craftsman's skill, since even a small flaw can mar the scroll's balance and integrity in a noticeable way.
+I've always considered the excecution of the scroll, with its flowing curves in three dimensions and tight spaces in which to work,to be the element that really demonstrates the craftsman's skill, since even a small flaw can mar the scroll's balance and integrity in a noticeable way.
 The Poe's scroll is as cleanly and beautifully executed as any I've seen.
-The overall attention to the smallest details is outstanding, from the choice of tortoiseshell dots for the fret markers in the bass side binding, right down to the black stain on the edges of the top inside the f-holes.
-It's as lovely an F5 as any I've come across.
+The overall attention to the smallest details is outstanding, from the choice of tortoiseshell dots for the fret markers in the bass side binding, right down to the black stain on the inside edges of the f-holes.
+It's as lovely an F5 as I've seen.

-Finally, the mandolin's 'deluxe' status extended to the attractive custom Ameritage case with Poe's logo stiched and embossed on the case's cover.
+In addition, the mandolin came with an attractive custom Ameritage case with Poe's logo stiched and embossed on the case's cover.

 Most of this category addresses how it feels to play it, but there are some basic tactile impressions as well.

 The wood surfaces feel smooth and comfortably worn.
-Even the gloss top and back have lost the tackiness of varnish and feel smooth and dry under the fingers, especially important on the neck, where sanding down to the bare wood seems to be the most popular way to keep the finish from 'gripping' the hand while playing, but at the cost of a beautifully stained and finished neck.
-I like a substantial radius in a fingerboard, but the Poe's 12" radius feels like enough to meet my minimum standards.
-The neck profile is a pronounced, rounded V-shape, just the way I like it.
-The neck relief is close to perfectly set up, with a great, low action and no protruding fret edges.
-One nice touch is the short plastic cylinder capped with red felt, attached to the bottom of the pickguard to provide support without marring the top if the pickguard is depressed too far.
-It's visible in the bottom photo on the left.
+Even the gloss top and back have lost the tackiness of varnish and feel smooth and dry under the fingers, especially important on the neck, where sanding down to the bare wood seems to be the most popular way to get a 'speed neck,' but at the cost of a beautifully stained and finished neck.
+I like a substantial radius in a fingerboard but the Poe's 12" radius feels like enough to meet my minimum standards.
+The neck profile is a pronounced rounded V-shape, just the way I like it.
+The binding edges have been smoothed off also, and when you wrap your hand around it, the whole neck has a round, comfortable feel to it – substantial without feeling at all thick.
+The neck relief is close to perfectly set up with great, low action and no protruding fret edges.

-I am extraordinarily picky about string spacing at the nut, and usually replace the nuts on my mandolins with those I make myself to my custom specs.
+I am extraordinarily picky about string spacing at the nut, and usually replace the nuts on my mandolins with my own, made to my specs.
 The Poe's nut is close to my preferences, and since its made from a lovely piece of mother of pearl, a material I've heard needs extra care to work with, I've decided to keep it.